siddi582/GDPPredictor/README.md

 A comparative and visually descriptive dataset comparing developing countries and their economies prior to the COVID-19 era and now.
 This dataset will utilize information gathered from WHO's website and include an ERD diagram and content produced using aspects of Machine-Learning, Tableau, Python, SQL, Jupyter notebook and Pandas libraries

 ## Resources
-- **Software:** Chrome Developer Tools, Jupyter Notebook, VS Code, and Tableau (1) Module 7.
-Create Tables in SQL, https://courses.bootcampspot.com/courses/200/pages/7-dot-2-2-create-tables-in-sql?module_item_id=72739, Trilogy Education Services, 2000, Web 29 Jan 2023
+**Software:** Chrome Developer Tools, Jupyter Notebook, VS Code, and Tableau